Help us improve your experience.

 When you configure PoE, you must enable the PoE interface for the port to provide power to a connected, powered device.
 In addition, you can configure the following PoE features:

 • Port priority—Sets port priority.
 When it is not possible to maintain power to all connected ports, lower priority ports are powered off before higher priority ports.
 When you connect a device on a higher-priority port, a lower priority port will be powered off automatically if available power is insufficient to power on the higher priority port.
-(For the ports with the same priority configuration, ports on the left are given higher priority than the ports on the right.)
+Ports on the left are given higher priority than the ports on the right.

-• Maximum available wattage power available to a port—Sets the maximum amount of power that can be supplied to the port.
+• Maximum available wattage powers available to a port—Sets the maximum amount of power that can be supplied to the port.
 Default wattage per port is 15.4 watts.

 • PoE power consumption logging—Allows logging of per-port PoE power consumption.
 The telemetries section is disabled by default and must be explicitly specified to enable logging.
 Default telemetry duration is 1 hour, and the interval is 5 minutes.